azsk/ADOScanner-docs/09-Miscellaneous Features/Readme.md

 ----------------------------------------------

-## Scan using -PolicyProject parameter
+## Scan using "-PolicyProject" parameter

  Using -PolicyProject parameter you can specify the name of the project to read and write attestation details and fetch organization policy for organization.